Terry Plank: Career

 Beginning a postdoctoral career at Cornell University, Plank worked under the supervision of W.M.
 White from 1993 to 1995.
 From there, Plank became an assistant professor at the University of Kansas from 1995 to 1999.
 There, she collaborated with her PhD advisor from Columbia (Langmuir) to work on her most cited publication, The chemical composition of subducting sediment and its consequences for the crust and mantle (see below).
 From 1999 to 2007, Plank was a professor of earth sciences at Boston University (associate professor from 1999 to 2005 and professor from 2005 to 2007).
 Since 2008, Plank has been at Columbia University in New York, New York, appointed as an Arthur D. Storke Memorial Professor in their Earth and Environmental Science Department.
 Plank has held two visiting professor positions in France: summer 1998 at the University of Rennes in Rennes and summer 2002 at the Universite Joseph Fourier in Grenoble.

+Plank has also been instrumental in establishing the AVERT (Anticipating Volcanic Eruptions in Real-Time) project, funded by the Gordon and Betty Moore Foundation, which aims to deploy open-data, real-time, multi-sensor monitoring networks on active volcanoes across a range of settings worldwide.
+A central challenge the project addresses is that seismic, geodetic, and gas-flux data — each capable of revealing precursory eruption signals — have rarely been collected together in real-time to build forecasts.
+Initial deployments focused on the Alaskan volcanoes Okmok and Cleveland, with later work expanding to Poás volcano in Costa Rica in partnership with OVSICORI.